Introduction to Power BI

 Creating Queries using Power BI Desktop

-In this chapter you will learn how to create queries using Power Query in Power BI Desktop to extract data from source systems like SQL Server, Oracle,
+In this chapter you will learn how to create queries using Power Query in Power BI Desktop to extract and transform data from source systems like SQL Server, Oracle,

 - Loading data from CSV and Excel files